ai-forever/SEGM-model/README.md

 python scripts/prepare_dataset.py --config_path path/to/the/segm_config.json
 ```

-The script creates a target masks for train, val and test stage.
+The script creates a target masks for train/val/test stages.
 The path to the input dataset is set in the config file in `json_path` and `image_root`.
 The output csv file is saved to `processed_data_path` from the config.

 ## Training